northbrooklynangels/northbrooklynangels.github.io/content/donate/index.md

 {{< grid cols=1 otherClasses="place-items-center gap-4" >}}
 <span class="max-w-sm w-60">{{< img image="angels-cafe" altText="Angels Cafe" >}}</span>
 <p class="max-w-xl">A near holy grail of partnership!
 We're so proud to partner with former volunteer, Francesco Tamburriello, in his team's opening of Angels Cafe in Williamsburg on 103 N7th.
 A portion of the cafe's profits go to North Brooklyn Angels!
-Learn more by stopping by the cafe or <a href="https://www.yourdailymiracle.com/angels-cafe">visiting their website!</a></p>
+Learn more by stopping by the cafe!</p>
 {{< /grid >}}

 {{< flex >}}